-Effective September 1, 2013, this application has been replaced by Form DS-260, which can be submitted online, making it much easier to submit your request.
-However, in cases where you have been specifically instructed to file Form DS-230, or you are a Diversity Visa and Cuban Family Reunification Parole applicant, you can continue to use this form.
+Form DS-260, now available for online submission, has taken the place of this application as of September 1, 2013, making it much simpler to submit your request.
+However, in cases where you have been specifically instructed to file Form DS-230, or you are a Cuban Family Reunification Parole or Diversity Visa applicant, you may still be able to use this form.

-Filling out the form correctly is critical to ensuring the timely processing of your visa application.
+An Application for Immigrant Visa and Alien Registration should only be submitted once the required applications and petitions for the specific visa category have been filed.
+Correctly filling out the form is critical to ensuring the timely processing of your visa application.
 One form must be submitted for each member of your family.

 Part I: Demographic Information